albertkun/211A-ASIAAM-191A/Week_02/Lab/readme.md

     newButton.setAttribute("lat",lat); // sets the latitude
     newButton.setAttribute("lng",lng); // sets the longitude

-    // attach an event listner to the button with Leaflet's map.flyTo newButton.addEventListener('click', function(){
+    // attach an event listner to the button with Leaflet's flyTo on our map called "myMap" newButton.addEventListener('click', function(){
-        map.flyTo([lat,lng]);
+        myMap.flyTo([lat,lng]);
     })
     document.body.appendChild(newButton); //this adds the button to our page.
 }